- Education and Science»

 My educational research experience agrees with the reports of major universities and the Kennedy Center for the Arts.
 Music is mandatory in society and nearly all societies use music.

-These studies show that speaking grammatically correct language to an infant or young child, age infant through K, along with providing exposure to music and the arts, create the necessary gray-matter and white-matter brain cell connections via active cell axon (signal transmitter) proliferation and growing synapses (signal "jump points") in the infant and childhood brain.
+These studies show that speaking grammatically correct language to an infant or young child, age infant through Kindergarten, along with providing exposure to music and the arts, create the necessary gray-matter and white-matter brain cell connections via active cell axon (signal transmitter) proliferation and growing synapses or signal "jump points" in the infant and childhood brain.

 The same is true for the adult brain and even for injured child and adult brains.